 The country has an inviting camper culture for those who want to set out and explore all of these natural wonders on their own.
 The roads are well marked and towns all have information centers to advise tourists.
 There is also a bus network if you don’t want to drive.

 There is ample opportunity for outdoor adventure as well.
-Bungee jumping was invented here and there are many locations where you can give it a try, as well as places to go surfing, skiing, kayaking, and sailing.
-You can take a hot-air balloon ride over Hobbiton, where the Lord of the Rings was filmed, or explore mammoth caves, as well.
+Bungee jumping was invented here and there are many locations where adventurers can give it a try, as well as places to go surfing, skiing, kayaking, and sailing.
+Visitors can take a hot-air balloon ride over Hobbiton, where the Lord of the Rings was filmed, or explore mammoth caves, as well.

-You can also check out the distinctive Maori culture, or try some of the world-class wine.
+Travelers can also check out the distinctive Maori culture, or try some world-class wine.
 Because the country is so sparsely populated, it has a very friendly, small-town feel once you leave Auckland, which is the largest city, and the best place to find diversity.
-If you are a fan of ethnic restaurants, you’ll want to spend some time there.
+Fans of ethnic restaurants will definitely want to spend some time there.

 New Zealand has taken halting the spread of the coronavirus seriously.
 Because of its strict measures, the country is now operating as normal, for the most part.